-Barbara B. Rollins like The Teacher, looks back on life after decades, after pursuing happiness and meaning through various courses - teacher, Christian educator, scribe, lawyer, judge, and writer.
+Barbara B. Rollins, like The Teacher, looks back on life after decades, after pursuing happiness and meaning through various courses - teacher, Christian educator, secretary, lawyer, judge, and writer.
 Married for decades, mother of grown sons, Sunday school teacher, Rotarian, Toastmaster, genealogist, historian, editor, and publisher, she's experienced the ups and downs of life.
-A student of this history of Twelve-Step programs, she draws understanding from eclectic literature and correspondents around the world.
-Her previously published works include a forensic series for children, the young adult novel Syncopaed Summer, and the anthologies of Silver Boomer Books: Silver Boomers, Freckles to Wrinkles, and This Path.
+A student of the history of Twelve-Step programs, she draws understanding from eclectic literature and correspondents around the world.
+Her previously published works include a forensic series for children (Blood Evidence, Cause of Death, Ballistics, and Fingerprint Evidence), the young adult novel Syncopaed Summer, and the anthologies of Silver Boomer Books: Silver Boomers, Freckles to Wrinkles, and This Path.
+Barbara is a principal in Silver Boomer Books and makes her home in Abilene, Texas.